honeycombio/booth-game-api/README.md

-# Api for the booth game
+# Api for the observaquiz game

-This is the backend API for the booth game, it's primarily a go app handling those requests.
+This is the backend API for the observaquiz game, it's primarily a go app handling those requests.

 ## Local debugging